JeanCruzC/schedules/README.md

 The loader also understands a **v2** format where each shift specifies the resolution of the start times, the number of segments per duration and a break window.
 Upload a file following this structure when using **JEAN Personalizado** to predefine the available patterns.
+Only a slot duration of 60 minutes is currently supported; files using a different value will be rejected.

 Example `examples/shift_config_v2.json`: